-Again, thank you for your indulgence and I hope you enjoyed the post.
+As always, thank you for your indulgence and I hope you enjoyed the post.
 If something looks amiss, please let me know.
-I would be delighted to correct inaccurate information so that this may be useful for other 1/72 scale collectors and wargamers.
+I would be delighted to correct inaccurate information so that this may be useful to other 1/72 scale collectors and wargamers.
 As always, comments, questions, corrections, and observations are welcome.
-Stay tuned for a review of the Forces of Valor model of the very same aircraft in the next post.
+As mentioned, stay tuned for a brief biographic note on Masanobu Ibusuki in the next post.